rpicard/explore-flask/8-templates.md

 # Templates

 While Flask doesn't force you to use any particular templating language, it assumes that you're going to use Jinja.
-Most, if not all, of the developers in the Flask community use Jinja, and I recommend that you do the same.
+Most of the developers in the Flask community use Jinja, and I recommend that you do the same.
 There are a few extensions that have been written to let you use other templating languages, but unless you have a good reason (not knowing Jinja yet is not a good reason!) stick with the default; you'll save yourself a lot of time and headache.

 { NOTE: “Jinja” and “Jinja2” are used interchangeably.
 Don’t worry about any difference; you won’t be dealing with a Jinja1.
 When you see Jinja, it’s talking about this: http://jinja.pocoo.org/ }